amitbraun/draw-n-go/README.md

 This project demonstrates IoT concepts — connectivity, distributed systems, and real-time synchronization — using only mobile phones and a web browser.

-🚀 Features
+**Features**

-📱 Phone as IoT device – each participant joins directly from their mobile browser
+- Phone as IoT device – each participant joins directly from their mobile browser

-🖼️ Shape templates – one player selects a predefined template (star, square, etc.), or creates a new one on-the-fly.
+- Shape templates – one player selects a predefined template (star, square, etc.), or creates a new one on-the-fly.
 The template is then adjusted to the real location and playground the player is in.

-🗣️ Instruction-based gameplay – the leader guides others to recreate the shape, while watching their live trail (unique trail color per player) on his phone.
+- Instruction-based gameplay – the leader guides others to recreate the shape, while watching their live trail (unique trail color per player) on his phone.

-🗺️ Map-based interaction – players draw collaboratively on a shared map
+- Map-based interaction – players draw collaboratively on a shared map

-⚡ Real-time synchronization – updates appear instantly across all connected devices
+- Real-time synchronization – updates appear instantly across all connected devices

-👥 Multi-player sessions – supports interactive group play
+- Multi-player sessions – supports interactive group play

-🧱 Tech Stack
+**Tech Stack**

 Frontend: React (JavaScript)